Back To Search Results

 Etiology

-Peripheral etiologies include the more common causes of vertigo, such as benign paroxysmal positional vertigo (BPPV) and Ménière disease.[3]
-BPPV results from displaced calcium deposits or otoconia most commonly in the posterior semicircular canal and causes transient, paroxysmal and frequent episodes of vertigo lasting a few minutes or less, often associated with nausea and vomiting.[1]
-Unlike BPPV, patients with Ménière disease often experience tinnitus, hearing loss, and aural fullness in addition to vertigo.
-Endolymphatic hydrops is a distinct pathologic feature of Ménière disease.[4]
-[5] Symptoms of Ménière disease result from an increased endolymph volume in the semicircular canals.
-If left untreated, Meniere's disease can lead to progressive hearing loss.
 Two additional distinct causes of peripheral vertigo include acute labyrinthitis and vestibular neuritis.
-Both arise from inflammation, often caused by a preceding or concurrent viral infection.[1]
+Both originate from inflammation, frequently induced by a preceding or concurrent viral infection.[1]
 Another viral-induced cause of vertigo is Herpes zoster oticus, also known as Ramsay Hunt syndrome.[6]
-In Ramsay Hunt syndrome, vertigo results from the reactivation of latent Varicella-zoster virus (VZV) in the geniculate ganglion, leading to inflammation of the facial nerve and vestibulocochlear nerve.
-This often leads to rashes, facial paralysis, tinnitus and hearing loss.[1]
-Less common peripheral causes include cholesteatoma, otosclerosis, and a perilymphatic fistula.
-Cholesteatomas are cyst-like lesions filled with keratin debris that most often involve the middle ear and mastoid.
-[7] Otosclerosis is characterized by abnormal growth of bone in the middle ear, which leads to conductive hearing loss and may affect the cochlea, also causing tinnitus and vertigo.[8]
-A perilymphatic fistula is another less common cause of peripheral vertigo and often results from trauma.[1]
+In Ramsay Hunt syndrome, vertigo results from the reactivation of latent Varicella-zoster virus in the geniculate ganglion, which can cause inflammation of the facial and vestibulocochlear nerves; this often leads to rashes, facial paralysis, tinnitus, and hearing loss.[1]
+Uncommon peripheral causes include cholesteatoma, otosclerosis, and a perilymphatic fistula.
+Cholesteatomas are cyst-like lesions filled with keratin debris that often involve the middle ear and mastoid air cells.[7]
+Otosclerosis is characterized by abnormal bone growth in the middle ear, resulting in conductive hearing loss and potentially affecting the cochlea, which can lead to tinnitus and vertigo.[8]
+A perilymphatic fistula is another uncommon cause of peripheral vertigo and often results from trauma.[1]

-Central etiologies of vertigo should always be considered in the differential diagnosis especially in elderly patients.
-Ischemic or hemorrhagic strokes, particularly involving the cerebellum or brainstem, are life-threatening and must be ruled out by history, physical, and other diagnostic tests if warranted.[9][1]
-Other more serious central causes include tumors, particularly those arising from the cerebellopontine angle (See Image.
-Head MRI, T2 Cerebellopontine Angle (CPA) Tumor).[10]
 Examples of such tumors include a brainstem glioma, medulloblastoma, and vestibular schwannoma, which can lead to sensorineural hearing loss as well as vertiginous symptoms.[1]
-Vestibular migraines are a common central cause of vertigo, which are characterized by unilateral headaches associated with nausea, vomiting, photophobia, and phonophobia.
-Finally, multiple sclerosis has been associated with both central and peripheral causes of vertigo.
-Multiple sclerosis can cause vertigo by developing demyelinating plaques in the vestibular pathways.[11]
-BPPV is a common peripheral cause of vertigo in patients with multiple sclerosis.[1]
-Amongst the different diseases previously discussed, there are other causes that can lead to vertigo.
-These include medication-induced vertigo and psychologic disorders, including mood, anxiety, and somatization.
-Medications associated with vertigo include anticonvulsants such as phenytoin and salicylates.[1]
+Vestibular migraines are a common central cause of vertigo, characterized by unilateral headaches associated with nausea, vomiting, photophobia, and phonophobia.
+Additionally, multiple sclerosis (MS) has been linked to both central and peripheral causes of vertigo; MS can cause vertigo by developing demyelinating plaques in the vestibular system pathways.[11]
+BPPV is a common peripheral cause of vertigo in patients with MS.[1] Among the different diseases previously discussed, other causes can lead to vertigo, such as medication-induced vertigo and psychological disorders, including mood, anxiety, and somatization.
+Medications associated with vertigo include anticonvulsants (eg, phenytoin) and salicylates.[1]

 Epidemiology

-Vertigo affects both men and women but is about 2 to 3 times more common in women than men.[1]
-It has been associated with various comorbid conditions, including depression and cardiovascular disease.
+Vertigo affects both men and women, but it is about 2 to 3 times more common in women than in men.[1]
+This condition has been associated with various comorbid conditions, including depression and cardiovascular disease.
 Prevalence increases with age and varies depending on the underlying diagnosis.
-Based on a survey of the general population, the 1-year prevalence of vertigo is about 5% and an annual incidence of 1.4%.
-Dizziness, including vertigo, affects about 15% to over 20% of adults yearly.[12]
-For benign paroxysmal positional vertigo, the 1-year prevalence is about 1.6%, and it is less than 1% for vestibular migraine.
-The impact of vertigo should not be underestimated, as nearly 80% of survey respondents reported an interruption in activities of daily living, including employment and the need for additional medical attention.
-The prevalence of Menière disease has been recently reported to be 0.51%, which is much higher than previous reports.[13][12]
+Based on a general population survey, the 1-year prevalence of vertigo is approximately 5%, and the annual incidence is 1.4%.
+Dizziness, including vertigo, affects approximately 15% to over 20% of adults yearly.[12]
+Almost half of patients with migraine complain of vertigo, motion sickness, or mild hearing loss.
+[13]

 Pathophysiology